catseye/Tandem/README.md

 ### Rudimentary examples

-[Hello, world!](Hello,_world! "wikilink"), using batch I/O.
+[Hello, world!](https://esolangs.org/wiki/Hello,_world!), using batch I/O.

 `{B:I,O}%O… → `“`Hello,`` ``world!`”

-[Cat program](Cat_program "wikilink"), using batch I/O. Note that this only supports inputs consisting of `0`'s and `1`'s, so a better title might be “binary cat program”.
+[Cat program](https://esolangs.org/wiki/Cat_program), using batch I/O. Note that this only supports inputs consisting of `0`'s and `1`'s, so a better title might be “binary cat program”.

 `{B:I,O}`
+`Q→0 &`
 `(`
-`  Q→0`
 `  Q0→0 & I0…→… & %O…→…0 |`
 `  Q0→0 & I1…→… & %O…→…1 |`
 `  Q0→1 & I→`
 `)*`

-[Reverse cat](Reverse_cat "wikilink") program, using batch I/O. Unlike the above this will accept arbitrary characters in the input.
+[Reverse cat](https://esolangs.org/wiki/Reverse_cat) program, using batch I/O. Unlike the above this will accept arbitrary characters in the input.
 On the other hand, it is rather cheaty.
-To make it a valid program, there needs to be a rewrite rule, so we choose one that we know will simply never succeed.
+To make it a valid program, there needs to be a rewrite rule, so we choose one that we know will simply always succeed.

-`{B:B,B}0`
+`{B:B,B}1`

 ### Implementing Automata in Tandem